 INADEQUATE CONTRIBUTION.
-An employee is considered to be inadequately contributing if his/her overall contribution score places the employee above the upper rail (overcompensated region) and/or he/she receives an unacceptable performance appraisal level of 1 on one or more of the three contribution appraisal factors.
+An employee is considered to be inadequately contributing if: his/her overall contribution score places the employee above the rail; he/she receives an unacceptable performance appraisal level on at least one of the three contribution appraisal factors; contributions in one or more of the performance appraisal quality levels falls into the Unacceptable range.

 OVERALL CONTRIBUTION SCORE (OCS).
-The OCS is a numerical value which represents the employee's contribution to the mission of the organization and the value of the position.
+The OCS is a numerical value which represents the employee's contribution to the mission of the organization.
 It is computed by averaging the scores of the three factors and rounding to the nearest whole number.